kerimembel/Classification-in-Python/README.md

  - Neural network
  - Random forest

-To run these algorithms in Python environment, a machine learning library named scikit-learn has been used.
+To run these algorithms in Python environment, a machine learning library named **scikit-learn** has been used.

+To test the algorithms, the data set is divided into 90% train and 10% test rate.
+In addition, by applying n-cross validation, algorithms are tested with mixed data from the same data set and it is checked whether the algorithm is overfit.
+These test functions are also included in the project from the scikit-learn library.
 ## Usage
 These code files were run in Python 3.6.5 64-bit environment.
 In order to run these files completely and correctly, the libraries specified in the "requirements.txt" file must be installed.

-To do this, "pip install -r .\requirements.txt" command should be run in the directory where the files are located.
+To do this, `pip install -r .\requirements.txt` command should be run in the directory where the files are located.

 The file "classification.py" must be run to execute the classification algorithms.